Home Personal Training Top 6 Calorie-Destroying HIIT Exercises for Training Clients

 The fact that there’s no heavy bag means you’ll need to be more creative with your instructions while keeping a close eye to ensure they get it right.
 Another great thing about this kind of workout is that your clients can perform it anywhere, and they don’t need wrist wraps or gloves to get started.

-You Might Be Interested In How to Keep Training Clients Motivated like a Pro
+You Might Be Interested In How to Avoid Liability as a Personal Trainer

 The Plan